bathshebafarrow/MIND-Cloud/README.md

 This repository contains code to support research in cloud-based EEG preprocessing.

-It is currently being reworked to run independently of all specific cloud service provider.
+It is currently being reworked to run independently of any specific cloud service provider.